 The payroll function has some numerical aspects that are clearly financial and some that involve dealing with employees on confidential and personal matters, which is what HR is trained to do.
-So, where should it reside in the organization?
+So, where should it reside in your organization?

 The answer depends on how your organization is structured.

-If your employee population has lots of questions about their pay that need to be discussed confidentially on a routine basis, this argues for keeping payroll information within Human Resources.
+If your employee population has lots of questions about their pay that need to be discussed confidentially on a routine basis, this argues for keeping payroll information within human resources.

 Is payroll an accounting or HR function?

-Having said that, there are such things as accounting-trained human resource employees.
+Having said that, there are such things as accounting-trained human resource specialists.
 Payroll is the largest expense for most firms, and there are penalties for failing to comply with tax regulations and other risks that argue the function belongs to finance.